NeXt-Warning-System/documentation/README.md

 * XWS will be designed to allow for configuration via a Admin UI for some key elements
 * XWS will be designed to scale automatically to adapt to increased usage
 * Any code created will be shared openly on GitHub
+* XWS will use and contribute to open standards, common components and patterns
 * Code will be documented to provide clear guidance on how to use it

 ## Alpha development areas <a name="alpha"></a>